ykat0/capital/README.md

 ```
 $ conda install -c bioconda scanpy
 ```
-This command will install almost all of the required modules other than "tslearn," so you will have to install it manually by:
+This command will install almost all of the required modules other than "leidenalg" and "tslearn," so you will have to install them manually by:
 ```
-$ conda install tslearn
+$ conda install leidenalg tslearn
 ```

 2. Download the tarball, and type the followings in your terminal:
 ```
-$ tar zxf capital-0.0.2.tar.gz
+$ tar zxf capital-0.1.3.tar.gz
-$ cd capital-0.0.2
+$ cd capital-0.1.3
-$ ./capital.py
 ```

-**Note:**
-The current version 0.0.2 of CAPITAL is only for test use.
-For instance, command-line argument parsing has not yet implemented with this version.
-More stable and user-friendly version 1.0.0 will be available soon.

 ## Reference
 Reiichi Sugihara, Yuki Kato, Tomoya Mori and Yukio Kawahara,